 Are you a horror or sci-fi aficionado?
 Live viewing of popular places and virtual museum tours too tame for your liking?
 Why not virtually explore the spookier stuff.

 Mysterious mansion not enough for the EXTRA adventurous?
-A great way to enthrall a thrill-seeking, goth fan is by taking a virtual walk through the Paris Catacombs.
+A great way to enthrall a thrill-seeking, gothic fan is by taking a virtual walk through the Paris Catacombs.
 Can’t afford a plane ticket to Paris?
 The lockdown’s got you tied down?
 No problem, type catacombes.paris.fr/en/virtual-visit to start your creepy, virtual trek.

 Opera for Free